kubeedge/kubeedge/docs/setup/kubeedge_configure.md

 1. Modification of the configuration files
 2. Adding the edge nodes (KubeEdge Worker Node) on the Cloud side (KubeEdge Master).

-### Modification of the configuration files
+### Modification of the configuration file

-Cloudcore requires one configuration file.
+Cloudcore requires changes in `cloudcore.yaml` configuration file.

-1. cloudcore.yaml

 Create and set cloudcore config file